openshift/enhancements/enhancements/observability/cluster-observability-operator-logging-stack.md

 For the OpenShift Logging administrator using the COO installation under the proposed system:

-1. The user goes to the console and creates a `OperatorConfig` resource.
+1. The user goes to the console and creates an `OperatorConfig` resource.
 In this resource the user providers an OpenShift Logging subscription channel for both dependent operators (e.g. `stable-5.8`).
 2. The COO creates an `OperatorGroup` and `Subscription` for CLO in `openshift-logging` from the catalog source `redhat-operator` and namespace `openshift-marketplace`.
 3. The COO creates an `OperatorGroup` and `Subscription` for LO in `openshift-operators-redhat` from the catalog source `redhat-operator` and namespace `openshift-marketplace`.
 4. The COO tracks the corresponding `ClusterServiceVersions` for CLO and LO until they reach the phase `succeeded`.